 The formats of A-MSDU sub-frames are shown in 8.3.2.2 (Aggregate MSDU (A-MSDU) format), specifically in Figures 8-54 (Basic A-MSDU subframe structure), 8-55 (A-MSDU subframe structure for Mesh Data), and 8-56 (Short A-MSDU subframe structure).
 These formats apply as shown whether or not the MSDU is EPD or LPD encoded.

 When the MSDU is EPD encoded, it always starts with a 2-octet length/type field as shown in Table P-1 (EPD and LPD headers).
 Thus, in the case where that 2-octet field is a length (indicated by its value considered as an unsigned field being less than 0x05DC) and the MSDU appears in an A-MSDU sub-frame, there will be two sequential length fields or, in the mesh data case, two length fields separated only by the Mesh Control field.
 Figure P-1 through P-3 show basic A-MSDU subframes containing an EPD encoded BPDU, an EPD encoded VLAN tagged IPv4 packet, and an EPD encoded VLAN tagged IS-IS PDU respectively.
+In those figures, the arrowed line from each length field goes to a curly bracket covering the data whose length is in that length field.

 Figure P-1 – EPD BPDU subframe